smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 These settings allow you to tune your node's gas limits and pricing.
 In most cases, leaving these values at their defaults should give good results.

-As of Chainlink 1.1.0, it is recommended to use the API/CLI/UI to configure gas controls since you may wish to use different settings for different chains.
-Setting the ENV var will typically override the setting for all chains.
+As of Chainlink 1.1.0, it is recommended to use the API, CLI, or GUI to configure gas controls because you might want to use different settings for different chains.
+Setting the environment variable typically overrides the setting for all chains.

 ### Configuring your ETH node